Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Ergomagnetosphere

 \subsubsection{Phenomenological Model}

 We can also make a phenomenological model for the capstan.
-Using an estimate of the the flux threading the ergosphere we obtain an estimate $\gtrsim\Omega_{\rm em}/\Omega_{\rm H}$ for the ratio of the disc power to the sources power.
+Using an estimate of the flux threading the ergosphere we obtain an estimate $\gtrsim\Omega_{\rm em}/\Omega_{\rm H}$ for the ratio of the disc power to the source power.
 The angular momentum carried away by the capstan is $\sim \Phi I/(2\pi)$ where

 Even adopting the assumptions of this simple model, realistic configurations have a complex structure \citep[e.g][]{yuan19}.
-Magnetic loops of alternate polarity could give rise to striped jets \citep[][]{chashkina2021}.
+Magnetic loops of alternate polarity could give rise to striped jets \citep[][]{Mahlmann2020, chashkina2021}.
 Plasma can accumulate within the dead zone and its inertia may cause loops of magnetic flux to detach and cross the horizon.
 There may be enough matter flowing inward that the equatorial electrodynamics is MHD, not force-free.
 Such developments are likely to reduce the torque applied on the disc, because the field lines become loaded with plasma which affect the efficiency \citep{globus2014}.
 Conversely, there may be significant flux threading the disc at one end and the horizon at the other end to increase the torque.

 An additional consideration, especially adopting the inflow boundary conditions is that we expect these loops of field to detach from the disc at regular intervals and be swallowed by the event horizon.
 Implicit in the capstan mechanism is a regular production of new loops of magnetic flux.